Auto-provisioning a new Looker instance

 end

-The code above avoids ambiguous characters to make the strings less error-prone.
+This code avoids ambiguous characters to make the strings less error-prone.

 You can also generate suitable strings using the openssl command: